TeraProxy/Manapotter/README.md

+## :heavy_exclamation_mark: Discontinued :heavy_exclamation_mark:
+Support for this module has been discontinued.

 # Manapotter
 A tera-proxy module that automatically uses a Prime Replenishment Potable when below 50% MP.
 Only uses items when you are alive and in combat.